Join us for a webinar

 Confronting the Confusion: Streamlining Access to e-Resources

 Numerous studies show that the ‘gateway’ role of the library is diminishing, leaving patrons with questions regarding accessing online services: Is the service that I’m trying to use licensed by my library?
 How do I get access?
 In this presentation, Johan Tilstra, CEO of Lean Library, will outline how thinking like a tech start-up can lead to a “just-in-time” solution to this issue.
 You’ll also get to hear about Irina Trapido’s, Electronic Resources Librarian at Stanford University, experience using Lean Library.
-Register today.
+Watch the session

 Lean Library’s Library Alternatives module to now support eBooks